Study Abroad Program Overview

 - Human Rights and Cultural Production in Argentina

-cross-listed as Legal Studies, Latin American Studies, Film and Media Studies, and Sociology, upper division, 5.0 UC quarter units
+cross-listed as Legal Studies, Latin American Studies, Film & Media Studies, and Sociology, 4.5 UC quarter units

 - Human Rights, Poverty, and Development in Chile

 cross-listed as Legal Studies, Political Science, and Latin American Studies, upper division, 4.5 UC quarter units

 - Memory and Human Rights: Chilean Literature, Film and Media

 cross-listed as Comparative Literature, Film and Media Studies, Sociology, and Latin American Studies, upper division, 4.5 UC quarter units